-Tourism is an important element of the economic, social, environmental and cultural well-being of Renfrewshire's places and environment and a key driver of the economy.
+Tourism is an important element of the economic, social, environmental and cultural well-being of Renfrewshire's places and environment and is a key driver of the economy.
 Proposals for new tourist facilities and attractions will be considered in relation to the aims of Renfrewshire's Tourism Framework and Visitor Plan.

-Improvements and enhancements to existing or the creation of new tourist facilities and attractions will be supported subject to the following criteria:
+Improvements and enhancements to existing or the creation of new tourist facilities and attractions will be supported subject to meeting the criteria in Policy E4 Tourism of the Local Development Plan.